someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 name=resoto-resotoworker-dc6bd998f-tvhkw
 ```

 This will mark the resoto pods for cleanup.
 The pods will be deleted once the `collect_and_cleanup` workflow runs (default: every hour).
-Once the pods are removed, Kubernetes will take care of and restart new pods as defined by the deployment.
+Once the pods are removed, Kubernetes will take care and restart new pods as defined by the deployment.
 All resources can be cleaned this way.

 ## Future work

 We are currently working on the way to connect resources found in Kubernetes to resources found in the underlying cloud provider.
 Let's assume you have a Kubernetes cluster running on `AWS`, `GCP` or `DigitalOcean`, we want to show the underlying persistent volume provided by the related cloud provider.
 This would show which compute instance a pod runs on or which underlying volume is provided.

-### References
+## References

 - [Configure the Kubernetes plugin](/docs/getting-started/configuration/worker#kubernetes)
 - [Kubernetes Resource Reference](/docs/reference/data-models/kubernetes)